Descanonge/neba/docs/source/data/usage.rst

    This section is aimed at module writers.
 Users can safely ignore it.

 It might help for some modules to have a cache to write information into.
-For instance plugins managing source consisting of multiple files leverage this.
+For instance source modules for multiple files leverage this.
 A module simply needs to be a subclass of :class:`.CachedModule`.
 This will automatically create a ``cache`` attribute containing a dictionnary.
-It will also add a callback to the list of reset-callbacks of the data manager, so that this module cache will be voided on parameters change.
+It will also add a callback to the list of reset-callbacks of the Dataset, so that this module cache will be voided on parameters change.
 This can be disabled however by setting the class attribute ``_add_void_callback`` to False (in the new submodule class).

 If a module has a cache, you can use the :func:`.autocached` decorator to make the value of one of its property automatically cached::